rpmuller/ePubs/WP1.md

 > of the virtues; for it makes them greater, and it is not found
 > without them.
 Therefore it is hard to be truly magnanimous; for it
 > is impossible without nobility and goodness of character.
 It is
-> chiefly with honours and dishonours, then, that the magnanimous man
+> chiefly with honors and dishonors, then, that the magnanimous man
-> is concerned; and at honours that are great and conferred by good
+> is concerned; and at honors that are great and conferred by good
 > men he will be moderately pleased, thinking that he is coming by his
-> own or even less than his own; for there can be no honour that is
+> own or even less than his own; for there can be no honor that is
 > worthy of perfect virtue, yet he will at any rate accept it since
-> they have nothing greater to bestow on him; but honour from casual
+> they have nothing greater to bestow on him; but honor from casual
 > people and on trifling grounds he will utterly despise, since it is
-> not this that he deserves, and dishonour too, since in his case it
+> not this that he deserves, and dishonor too, since in his case it
 > cannot be just....
 Power and wealth arc desirable for the sake of
-> honour; and to him for whom even honour is a little thing the others
+> honor; and to him for whom even honor is a little thing the others
 > must be so too.
 Hence magnanimous men are thought to be
 > disdainful....
 The magnanimous man does not run into trifling
 > dangers, ... but he will face great dangers, and when he is in